 DanceSPEAK is a free contemporary dance program for youth ages 8-18 who want to explore contemporary dance as a medium for self-expression and connection.
 Spectrum Dance Theater artists will introduce essentials of contemporary dance.
 Youth will learn how to move skillfully, improvise using dance concepts, and collaborate to create original choreography.
 Participants will be split into two age groups for technique and some choreography.
 No prior dance experience required, we welcome students of all levels.

-This project is made possible by support from Office of Arts & Culture.
+This project is made possible by support from Seattle Office of Arts & Culture and the Jubilation Foundation.

 Cameo Lethem is a Seattle-based choreographer and dancer originally from Kaneohe, Hawaii.
 Though a passionate dance-maker at the age of 5, her formative background began as a competitive gymnast until she was 14.
 Cameo then received her formal education at Skidmore College where she graduated with majors in Dance and Neuroscience.
 She’s had the privilege of sharing her work as part of Velocity Dance Center’s The Bridge Project Summer 2017, On the Boards’ Northwest New Works 2017, //TECTONIC MARROW SOCIETY’s IOTA (2016), and Ellenore Scott’s The Breaking Glass Project (2015).